liujohn/CRISPRi-dual-sgRNA-screens/README.md

 *.AB.match.counts.txt contains the number of counts for sgRNA A - sgRNA B - IBC combinations aligned including only pairs denoted in the library table (excluding recombined pairs).
 The first column denotes the name of the name of the sgRNA A - sgRNA B - IBC combination where the names are separated by "++" delimiters.
 The second column denotes the number of reads aligning to this element.

-~~These output count files can be used to calculate the enrichment of each sgRNA between screen arms in python or MaGECK.~~

 These scripts will also output statistics detailing the (i) the number of reads that mapped to an sgRNA/IBC in the library by position and (ii) the number of reads with mapped sgRNAs that do not match the library and thus represent recombined reads to standard output.

 ## Merge counts for multiple samples
 This part will merge outputs into a table in which rows are each sgRNA-UMI combination and columns are sample names.

-[//]: # (From this, we can then calculate the enrichment of each guide between screen arms in python or MaGECK.)
+[//]: # (From this, we can then calculate the enrichment of each guide between screen arms in using module 2. which employs DESeq2 and the Wald test between treatment and control input.)
 ```bash
 python module1/count_files_to_counts_matrix.py alignments results
 ```